 Ameresco is a leading provider of energy efficiency solutions for facilities throughout North America.
 Our solutions enable customers to reduce their energy consumption, lower their operating and maintenance costs and realize environmental benefits.
 Our comprehensive set of services addresses almost all aspects of purchasing and using energy within a facility.
 Our services include upgrades to a facility's energy infrastructure and the construction and operation of small-scale renewable energy plants.
 As one of the few large, independent energy efficiency service providers, we are able to objectively select and provide the products and technologies best suited for a customer's needs.
-Having grown from four offices in three states in 2001 to 56 offices in 29 states and five Canadian provinces by year-end 2010, we now combine a North American footprint with strong local operations, which enable us to remain close to our customers and serve them effectively.
-We believe that we are a leading provider of energy efficiency solutions for facilities throughout North America based on having secured more than 30%, by value, of the projects awarded from October 1, 2008 through December 2010 under U.S. Department of Energy programs related to energy savings performance contracts, as well as our belief based on our own internal analyses and on third-party analyst reports that, by revenue, we are among the top ten North American energy services companies/energy consultants.
+Having grown from four offices in three states in 2001 to 62 offices in 34 states and five Canadian provinces by year-end 2011, we now combine a North American footprint with strong local operations, which enable us to remain close to our customers and serve them effectively.